pwong09/SEIR-project-1/pseudocode2.md

 css
 - style 3 buttons to match other buttons
-- add hover and active states to buttons
+- add hover states to buttons

 //constant variables